JosipTr/NoteCraft/README.md

 - **Easy Input:** Quickly input your notes and ideas with a user-friendly interface.
 - **Backup/Restore:** Safeguard your notes with the backup option and restore them quickly whenever needed.

-## Installation

-1. Install Flutter on your computer.
-2. Clone this repository to your machine.
-3. Open the terminal and navigate to the project directory.
-4. Run `flutter pub get` to install the dependencies.

 ## Image Credits

 - [Trash icon](https://www.flaticon.com/free-icons/trash) created by Freepik - Flaticon